 Top Tips

 - Use a microplane to grate the ginger and garlic (just be careful not to grate your fingers!).
 The microplane releases more of the juices and flavor and creates a much more flavorful sauce.
-This also ensures no one bites down on a big piece of either ingredient.
+This also ensures no one bites down on a large piece of either ingredient.

 - The flavors in miso sauce improve overnight.
 So if you have time, make it in advance and let the flavors mingle and chill in the fridge before serving.